What services are offered at Northwoods?

 Are there any disorders or behaviors that will disqualify a student from enrollment?

-Yes, due to the unique nature of our program there are disorders and behaviors that are not conducive to the therapeutic environment provided by Northwoods Ranch & Retreat.
+Yes, due to the unique nature of our program, there are disorders and behaviors that are not conducive to the therapeutic environment provided by Northwoods.
+Each potential candidate is thoroughly assessed and information gathered to determine appropriateness

 We will not accept students who exhibit behavior that has the potential to diminish that environment for other students.